szf2020/node-red-contrib-flow-manager/README.md

   )
 ```
 The result would be that your mqtt config node will use values from an external configuration file, which is useful in some cases.

+Note `basePath` is the path to your Node-RED directory.<br/>
+When using Node-RED's "project mode", the value is the project folder path.

 Attempting to change any envnode controlled property via Node-RED UI/AdminAPI will be cancelled (with a warning popup) to keep original values defined in your envnodes configuration.